Overlay

 Capital Gains tax

-It goes without saying when you invest you’re generally looking to make a profit on the money you’ve invested, these profits are subject to tax called capital gains tax.
+When you invest, you’re generally looking to make a profit on the money you’ve invested.

 For example:

-Similar to income tax there is a capital gains tax allowance which currently allows for £6,000* of capital gains per person, per tax year before capital gains tax is charged.
-You’re also allowed to take into account any capital losses (the opposite of capital gains) and expenses when working out your profit and how much capital gains tax you would need to pay.
+The CGT allowance currently allows for £3,000* of capital gains per person, per tax year before CGT is charged.
+You’re also allowed to take into account any capital losses (the opposite of capital gains) when working out your profit and how much CGT you would need to pay.

-If you invested through NatWest Invest you may also be able to reduce the taxable gain by any amounts you have paid income tax on.
+If you invested through NatWest Invest, you may also be able to reduce the taxable gain through any reinvested income amounts potentially subject to income tax but not paid to you (i.e., accumulation distributions).

-In summary, capital gains tax may need to be paid when you sell an investment for a profit, but there are various allowances in place to limit the amount of tax you pay.
+In summary, CGT may need to be paid when you sell an investment for a profit, but there are various allowances in place to limit the amount of tax you pay.

 Capital Gains Tax and NatWest Invest

-The income produced by the Personal Portfolio Funds is reinvested rather than paid out to your bank account and is added to the cost of your investment so that you get relief when you sell the investment.
+The income produced by the Personal Portfolio Funds is reinvested rather than paid out to your bank account and is added to the cost of your investment for CGT purposes, so that you get relief when you sell the investment.

 More information about capital gains from the sale of Personal Portfolio Funds for tax years up to and including 2022/23 can be found here.